MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step5.md

 Your recipients can use many devices to read the protected document that you sent as an email attachment.
 The devices include iPads, iPhones, Android tablets and phones, Mac computers, as well as Windows computers.

 Ask them to read the email message that you sent.
 Assuming that this is the first time that they have received attachments that are protected by Rights Management, ask them to click the instructions link.
 They will then see the [Welcome to Microsoft RMS!](https://portal.azurerms.com/#/rmshelp) page, with instructions to install the RMS sharing application and if necessary, sign up for a free account.

-This free account grants them a subscription for RMS for individuals, which ensures that authorized users can always read a protected document, even if their organization does not have Azure Rights Management.
 They are then ready to read the protected attachment by using the following instructions.

 If this is not the first time that they have received attachments that are protected by Rights Management, they can simply open the attachment by following these same instructions.